-Fire and Safety Evacuation
+Fire Safety & Evacuation:

-There is no Public Announcement system in the Georgian building.
-You must evacuate when a fire alarm is triggered.
+Fire pulls are located near either staircase on the 3rd floor of the Georgian Building.
+There is no Public Announcement system in the Georgian Building.
+A strobe/siren alarm indicates that a fire pull has been activated.
+You must evacuate when a fire pull has been activated.
 Primary evacuation should be via the closest stairway.
 Stairway B leads down to the lobby and out onto 168th Street.
-Stairway C leads down to 2nd floor and out onto 169th Street (Exit door is alarmed).
+Stairway C leads down to the 2nd floor and out onto 169th Street (Exit door is alarmed).
+A fire marshal will indicate when it is safe to go back into the building.
+For fire safety resources consult Fire Safety.